lc-jrx/PortaBrick_Arcade/README.md

 ![BrickBoyColor_sm](https://github.com/lc-jrx/BrickBoyColor/assets/133227013/01c12322-218b-4a48-860d-f83e447a8038)

 # BrickBoyColor
-This project is about a fully working portable arcade gaming console made from 100% pure LEGO® and Pybricks framework.
+This project is about a fully working portable arcade gaming console made from 100% pure LEGO® and Python/MicroPython.

 ***

 ### General Info
 Basis for the project are the electronic components from LEGO® Spike Prime and elements from LEGO® Technic.
 The code is written in Python/Micropython and is based upon [Pybricks](http://pybricks.com) project – thanks a lot!
+The project was carried out as part of the Bachelor programme "[Online-Studiengang Medieninformatik](https://informatik.th-brandenburg.de/studium/bachelorstudiengaenge/online-studiengang-medieninformatik/)" (Online Study Program Media Informatics)" at the [University of Applied Sciences Brandenburg](https://www.th-brandenburg.de).

 ### Games & How to play